rhanihasan/cybersecuritys/docs/Hasanresume.md

 *Profile*:

--  Bachelor's degree in Management Studies with a strong focus on cybersecurity.
+-  Bachelor's degree in Commerce Studies with a strong focus on cybersecurity.
 - Proficient in WAN and LAN technologies, with experience in multi-vendor environments.
 - 1.6 years of experience in designing, implementing, installing, and managing networks.
 -  Currently undergoing CCNP Security and CEH training at Real-Time Connecting Cyber Networks, Mumbai.
 -  Possess excellent general management, negotiation, interpersonal, communication, and team-building skills.

 ## ***Technical Experience***: